 Traffic jam severity

-Department of Mobility and Public Works, Flemish Traffic Centre
+Flemish Traffic Centre (via dataroom Department of Mobility and Public Works)

 Traffic jam severity: indicates the average scale (on an average working day) of the traffic jams on a certain collection (group) of road segments.

-Traffic jam severity is expressed in kilometre hours (km.hours).
+- Traffic jam severity is expressed in kilometre hours (km x hours).

-The figure reported here is a progressive daily average over the past 12 months, and refers only to working days (Mondays to Fridays, excluding public holidays).
+The figures reported concern a progressive daily average over the past 12 months (progressive annual average), and refer only to working days (Mondays to Fridays, excluding public holidays).